adoyle0/cartman/train/readme.md

 and 17 seasons worth of [South Park](https://southparkstudios.com) dialogue using a Cartman example.

-Speedrun script included if you don't want to use the notebook.
+Speedrun script included if you don't want to use the notebook and also scripts to test different styles of generating a response.